How To Get A Business License: Expected Costs, Timeline, & Resources

 - Texas: Small business owners can check with the Texas Department of Licensing and Regulation for a list of industries where licenses are needed and a list of issuing agencies in the state.

 - Virginia: Virginia’s City Applications informational site contains information about Virginia’s business licenses.
 The site says, “The common form of local business license in Virginia is the license tax.
-Typically, this is an annual application that all businesses must file where the fee is a calculation based off your gross receipts from the previous year.”
+Typically, this is an annual application that all businesses must file where the fee is a calculation based on your gross receipts from the previous year.”

 - Washington: The Washington State Department of Revenue’s Business Licensing Wizard will walk small business owners through a business activity search to determine what type of license a small business might need.